timjogorman/RicherEventDescription/guidelines.md

 **Actual Modality (ACT)**

-Alongside Polarity, you are almost marking ContextualModality -- whether or not an event is asserting things about the ACTUAL world, about GENERIC tendencies of events, HYPOTHETICAL events or UNCERTAIN events.
+Alongside Polarity, you are also marking Contextual Modality – whether or not an event is asserting things about the ACTUAL world, about GENERIC tendencies of events, HYPOTHETICAL events or UNCERTAIN events.
 The majority of EVENTs are ACTUAL, having already happened or been scheduled (without hedging) to happen:

-- The patient's new **tumor** is 3.5cm from the epiglottis.
+- The patient's new **tumor** is 3.5 cm from the epiglottis.

 - The patient did not **report** **nausea**.

 - His anterior chest rash has not **reoccurred**.

-Note that ACTUAL is about whether is it a claim in the "real world", and so NEG events are ususally ACTUAL as well .
+Note that ACTUAL is about whether it is a claim in the "real world", and so NEG events are usually ACTUAL as well .

 **Uncertain/Hedged Modality (UNC)**